tinic/NitrogenGenerator/README.md

 Total cost (assuming one membrane) was $2222.
 That's still only about half the price of a commerical solution!

-## Design
+## System Design

-### Here is a P&ID alike schematic which shows the how the air goes through the system:
+### P&ID alike schematic which shows the how the air goes through the system:

 [<img src="./images/airschematic.png" width="100%"/>](./images/airschematic.png)